 ORS Chapter 295 provides the statutory authority for the Public Funds Collateralization Program (PFCP).
 The Treasury uses an internally developed web application to administer the PFCP and facilitate depository, custodian, and public official compliance with ORS Chapter 295.
 Under the PFCP, depositories are required to report quarterly to Treasury, providing quarter-end public fund balances in excess of Federal Deposit Insurance Corporation (FDIC) or National Credit Union Administration (NCUA) limits.
 Depositories are also required to report their net worth and capitalization information.
 The FDIC or NCUA assigns each bank or credit union a capitalization category quarterly: well capitalized, adequately capitalized, or undercapitalized.
-Based on this information, the depository's minimum collateral required to be pledged with the custodian and the maximum liability in the pool of all depositories is calculated for the next quarter.
+Based on this information, the depositories is calculated for the next quarter.
 The maximum liability is reported to the depository, Treasury, and the custodian.

-Barring any exceptions, a depository is required to pledge collateral valued at no less than 10 percent of its last reported uninsured public fund deposits if the depository is well capitalized and as much as 110 percent if the depository is adequately capitalized, undercapitalized, or assigned to pledge 110 percent by Treasury.
+Barring any exceptions, a depository is required to pledge collateral valued at no less than 10% of its last reported uninsured public fund deposits if the depository is well capitalized and as much as 110% if the depository is adequately capitalized, undercapitalized, or assigned to pledge 110% by Treasury.

-There are three exceptions to this calculation, and any exceptions are required to be collateralized at 100 percent
+There are three exceptions to this calculation, and any exceptions are required to be collateralized at 100%

 - A depository may not accept public fund deposits from one depositor in excess of the depository's net worth.
-If the depository has a drop in net worth that takes it out of compliance, the depository is required to post 100 percent collateral on any amount the depositor has in excess of the depository's net worth while working to eliminate that excess. - A depository may not hold aggregate public funds in excess of a percentage of the depository's net worth based on its capitalization category (100 percent for undercapitalization, 150 percent for adequately capitalized, 200 percent for well capitalized) unless approved for a period of 90 days or less by Treasury.

-A depository may hold in excess of 30 percent of all aggregate public funds reported by all depositories holding Oregon public funds, only if the excess is collateralized at 100 percent.
+If the depository has a drop in net worth that takes it out of compliance, the depository is required to post 100% collateral on any amount the depositor has in excess of the depository's net worth while working to eliminate that excess. - 2.
+A depository may not hold aggregate public funds in excess of a percentage of the depository's net worth based on its capitalization category (100% for undercapitalization, 150% for adequately capitalized, 200% for well capitalized) unless approved for a period of 90 days or less by Treasury. - 3.
+A depository may hold in excess of 30% of all aggregate public funds reported by all depositories holding Oregon public funds, only if the excess is collateralized at 100%.